humzam241241/jobbot/README.md

-# JobBot - AI-Powered Resume Tailoring and Job Application Assistant
+# JobBot - AI-Powered Resume Tailoring

 JobBot is a full-stack application that helps job seekers optimize their resumes and cover letters for specific job postings using AI.
 The application analyzes both the user's resume and the target job description to create tailored, ATS-optimized documents.